Lightnet/threenextreact/README.md

 ## Information:
   Work in progress builds and testing ideas.

-  To develop 3D editor and game with three.js and next.js to create browser client game.

-  It used next.js, react.js, threejs and other support packages to handle components and modules design.
-To render browser client to reduce page render by pre-render the client in server side.

-  The database will be used to save and load data for editing and game to manage them in json format.
+  To develop 3D editor and game with Next.js, React.js and Three.js to create browser client game or application.
+Used Next.js with built in server, api and React.js to prerender browser client page render.
+Three.js does have other third party packages to handle React.js components in modules design.
+The database will be used is MongoDB to able save and load data for editing and game to manage them in json format.
 Note that nextjs (https://nextjs.org/) server run differently that reduce route coding and config.

+  By using the Three.js with React.js components to handle user input and query api to develop sandbox game world or application.
+To do visual editing on local development build a simple game current set.
+Required creating components and api calls.

   Network co-op is just idea but not work on it yet for to deal with editor co-op.

 ## urls:
 - http://localhost:3000/editor ( main / work in progress )
 - http://localhost:3000/examples (tests)
+- http://localhost:3000/app (tests / not added any feature yet.)
 - http://localhost:3000/ (entry point home page)

 ## TO DO LIST:
-- account (added / partly working)
+- account / auth (added / partly working)
   - auth (simple user and password)
   - sign up (added / need work)
   - third partly sign token (not build)
-- editor

 - project work space
   - list (added)
   - update/edit (added)
   - delete (added)
     - sub folders (not build)

+- editor
+  - auto save and load when user interact with the object3D
   - save (added)
     - database  (partly working)
   - load (added )